ER-95/odin_project/README.md

 * at the time of writing (i.e. this probably won't be relevant beyond june 2023), i'm not entirely sure what the use case is for ids, grouping, chaining, or descendants - i understand how to use them in theory, but in reality i'm not sure when to apply each

+* best practice is to use hyphens instead of camelCase

 # git stuff
+* things covered in foundations:
+    * setting up git, pretty much
-* refer [here](https://www.theodinproject.com/lessons/foundations-git-basics) for a crash course on how to set up git (incl. setting up commits in vs code)
+        * refer [here](https://www.theodinproject.com/lessons/foundations-git-basics) for a crash course (incl. setting up commits in vs code)

 * general order of affairs is git add FILENAME, git commit -m "message", git push